mt-caret/mizu/docs/technical_details.md

 that a malicious spammer can do is to send a large number of (possibly invalid) discovery requests to users.
-However, since appending data to the storage of a smart contract incurrs a per-byte cost with no discernable benefit to the spammer, doing this at a large scale is impractical.
+However, since appending data to the storage of a smart contract incurrs a per-byte cost with no discernable benefit to the spammer, this sort of attack occurring on a large scale seems implausible.

 ### attacks against Tezos